statnett/quick-xmltodict/README.md

 ```

 Be sure to run `poetry run maturin develop` after making changes to the Rust code.
-Add the `-r` flag for a release build (for example if you want to run benchmarks).
+Add the `-r` flag for a release build (for example, if you want to run benchmarks).

 It's recommended to install the pre-commit hooks:
 ```bash
 poetry run pre-commit install
 ```

-This ensures that linting and formatting is run automatically on every commit.
+This ensures that linting and formatting are run automatically on every commit.